Discover the qualifications you'll need and see what funding is available to you as you embark on your teaching career in Northern Ireland

 Where do I find out about teaching jobs?

 You can find teaching jobs advertised on the following sites:

 If you'd like to teach in a Catholic school you can search for vacancies with the Council for Catholic Maintained Schools (CCMS).
 Bear in mind that you'll need to have obtained the Certificate in Religious Education prior to applying for a Catholic teaching post.

 Try searching local and national press, or contacting the schools you'd like to work in directly, to discover opportunities.

 Alternatively, search teaching and education jobs in Northern Ireland.

 - Discover how much you could be paid as a teacher.

-- Start your search for postgraduate teaching courses in Northern Ireland.
+- Search for postgraduate teaching courses in Northern Ireland.